Ashrith1307/Genie-AI_Tutor/README.md

 ## 🚀 Features

 - Voice input using Speech-to-Text (STT)
-- AI responses using ChatGPT
+- AI responses using Google hugging face model
 - Text-to-Speech (TTS) replies
 - Roleplay scenarios like “At School”, “At the Store”, etc.